MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-on-off-shift-presence.md

 These shift-based presence states&mdash;![Solid green check mark, indicates On shift](../../media/flw-presence-on-shift.png) **On shift**, ![Gray circle with x, indicates Off shift](../../media/flw-presence-off-shift.png) **Off shift**, ![Solid red circle, indicates Busy](../../media/flw-presence-busy.png) **Busy**&mdash;are separate from the [default set of presence states](../../presence-admins.md) in Teams.
 With these two sets of presence states, you can configure different experiences for people in your organization based on their role.

 With shift-based presence, you can manage access to Teams when Firstline Workers are off shift.
-For example, you can set up a custom message that Firstline Workers must acknowledge before they can use Teams when they're not on a scheduled shift.
+For example, you can set Teams to display a message that Firstline Workers must acknowledge before they can use Teams when they're not on a scheduled shift.

 ## Scenario